Is it Cat Defecating or Middening?

 Cat Defecating vs. Middening?
 Our Cat Behaviorist Explains

 You won’t find much information on middening on the Internet, but sometimes a stool is not just a stool.
 Stools left around the walkways of the home or on your pillow might be a form of marking done by your cat to delineate territory.
 Middening is as different from its defecation counterpart, in both motive and effect, as spraying is from mere urination.
 Middening comes from a little-heard English word that (as we’re sure you know) derives from the Old Norse term for a dunghill or manure pile.

 If you type in middening into a search engine, it will, maddeningly, try to correct your spelling to maddening.
 “Was it maddening you were looking for?”
-Just say no. The fact that the search engine thinks you can’t spell, and won’t give you much information on middening in any event, is an indication of how rare middening is, at least indoors (it’s more often observed in cats outdoors).
+Just say no. The fact that the search engine thinks you can’t spell, and won’t give you much information on middening in any event, is an indication of how rare middening is, at least indoors (it’s more often observed in cats outdoors or wildcat hybrids).
 But when it does happen, middening can be synonymous with maddening!

 In multi-cat households, one cat may feel an impulse to cover the odor of a housemate’s waste with his own.
 A sort of cherry on top, if you will.
 Cats who are insecure about their territory might even step outside the group litter box and leave stool right next to it.
 The cat’s motivation – marking – makes this middening rather than mere defecation.

 Signs of mere defecation also include your cat trying to cover up the stool with nearby laundry, or claw marks in the carpet from their attempts to cover their stool.
 Cats will not cover a stool if they’re leaving it for marking purposes.
 They want it to be seen!